cdl-geneseo/critical-digital-practices/mod-2/renaming-files-and-folders.md

 ## Moving things with mv

 You can use `mv` to move files and folders in the more familiar sense of relocating them to other folders.
-For example, you can use it move `my awesome file.txt"` out of `better-folder` and into `critical-digital`, two levels above.
+For example, you can use it move `my awesome file.txt` out of `better-folder` and into `critical-digital`, two levels above.
 For this example, we'll use full paths:

 ```zsh
 mv ~/critical-digital/some\ folder/better-folder/my\ awesome\ file.txt ~/critical-digital/my\ awesome\ file.txt